michaeljwilt/titanic/README.md

 For exploratory data analysis and hypothesis testing purposes we performed the following:

-Wrangled and cleaned our data
+Wrangled, cleaned and recoded data
 Implemented Decision Tree and Random Forest models Performed Hyperparameter tuning on our Random Forest model Utilized Feature Importance to determine best predictors of survival